Perception-Aligned AI Outputs: End-to-End Visual Prediction for Uncertainty Communication in Clinical Decision-Making: Acknowledgements

-The training/testing loss curves are plotted in Figure \ref{fig:losses}F. Figure \ref{fig:results_AD}B demonstrates some of the achieved results of the subjects in test set, including a visual representation of the disease trajectory predicted by the network.
+Figure \ref{fig:results_AD}B demonstrates some of the achieved results of the subjects in test set.
 Furthermore, the method seems to provide a more realistic outcome for patients, in particular for longitudinal analysis.
-Fro example, while all of the cases (g),(h),(i), and (j) are for patients with steady AD status, the estimated results are different and interesting.
-Case (g) is diagnosed and labeled correctly, while cases (h) and (i) show different disease progression, where the ML model show that subject in (h) was MCI before it converted to AD at T1, and patient in (i) was also MCI that converted to AD around T2.
-Case (j) is a misdiagnosed case with moderate certainty.
-These are illustrative cases that are complex and are shown here to emphasize the challenges faced when dealing with multimodal classification and regression.
+For example, while all of the cases (g),(h),(i), and (j) are for patients with steady AD status, the estimated results are different and interesting.
+Case (g) is diagnosed and labeled correctly, while cases (h) and (i) show different disease progression and Case (j) is a misdiagnosed case with moderate certainty.